 Greg Toll was appointed the Chief Executive Officer of the Company in 2007 and has been with the predecessor Company since 2001.
 He became a Director of the Company on 10 September 2007.
+Greg retired as the chief Executive Officer of the Company with effect from 2 August 2010.

-A shareholder in Clean TeQ, Greg is responsible for the operations of the business and oversees all operational and administration functions.
+A shareholder in Clean TeQ, Greg was responsible for the operations of the business and oversaw all operational and administration functions.
 Prior to joining Clean TeQ, Greg held senior executive positions in R&D, sales and marketing with Uncle Bens', Masterfoods, Nestle and Lion Nathan.